 For Android users, you can access Google Lens through Google Assistant or use the standalone Google Lens app.

-For iPhone users, Google Lens can be enable through Google Photos or Google app.
+For iPhone users, Google Lens can be enabled through Google Photos or Google app.

-Text query search is loosing ground every day.
+Text query search is losing ground every day.
 It’s being replaced by voice and visual searches.
-If you want to stay at the top, you need to put some efforts in it.
+If you want to stay at the top, you need to put some effort into it.
 Also, because it’s a really efficient way to get high-quality leads.

 You should use as many images as possible to increase your chances of appearing in Google results when someone uses Google Lens.

-This being said, they are image SEO related things that you should care about.
+This being said, they are other image SEO ranking factors that you should also focus on.

 Google Image Search algorithm also takes image file name into account when deciding whether it should be displayed in the SERP.

 Make sure to use a short but descriptive image filename.
-If you want more information about, you should have a look at my article Image SEO alt text and title text optimization.
+If you want more information about this, you should have a look at my article Image SEO alt text and title text optimization.